mezzzies/mezzzies/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Maytha
 ============================================================================================================================================

-Software Engineer
+Software and System Engineer
 -----------------

-VBA, Python for Tool implementation
+VBA, Python for Tool Implementation

 SQL with PostgreSQL for database design

-Linux, Shell, Bash for Server configuration
+Linux, Shell, and Bash for Server configuration

 C/C# for Embedded Software